luc-j-bourhis/WingIDE-setuptools/readme.md

 ## Distutils panel

 This is a panel to run Distutils `setup.py` and to collect errors and warnings.

+### Build button

 When the "Build" button is pressed, the following command is executed in the directory of the project file:

 ```
     python -u setup.py build_ext -i